Preston Smith (linebacker): 2015

-On May 11, 2015, the Washington Redskins signed Smith to a four-year, $5.77 million contract that includes $3.16 million guaranteed and a signing bonus of $2.46 million.
+On May 11, 2015, the Redskins signed Smith to a four-year, $5.77 million contract that includes $3.16 million guaranteed and a signing bonus of $2.46 million.
 Throughout training camp, Smith competed to be the backup right outside linebacker against veteran Trent Murphy.
 Head coach Jay Gruden named Smith the backup right outside linebacker to start the regular season, behind Murphy, after Junior Galette sustained a season-ending injury.

-He made his professional regular season debut in the Washington Redskins’ season-opener against the Miami Dolphins and made two solo tackles, forced two fumbles, a fumble recovery, and made his first career sack as they lost 17–10.
+He made his professional regular season debut in the Washington Redskins' season opener against the Miami Dolphins and made two solo tackles, forced two fumbles, a fumble recovery, and made his first career sack as they lost 17–10.
 During the third quarter, Smith recovered a fumble he caused while making his first career sack on quarterback Ryan Tannehill for a 13-yard loss.
 In Week 13, Smith earned his first career start and recorded one solo tackle as the Redskins earned a 24–21 victory at the Chicago Bears.
-On December 26, 2015, Smith tied his season-high of four combined tackles (three solo) and also had a season-high three sacks on Sam Bradford during a 38–24 victory at the Philadelphia Eagles in Week 16.
+On December 26, 2015, Smith tied his record of four combined tackles (three solo) and also had three sacks on Sam Bradford during a 38–24 victory at the Philadelphia Eagles in Week 16.
 His performance earned him the Pepsi NFL Rookie of the Week.
-He finished his rookie campaign with 35 combined tackles (24 solo), eight sacks, four pass deflections, three forced fumbles, and a fumble recovery in 16 games and one start.
+He finished his rookie campaign with 35 combined tackles (24 solo), eight sacks, four pass deflections, three forced fumbles, and a fumble recovery in 16 games and 2 starts.

-The Washington Redskins finished first in the NFC East with a 9–7 record and clinched a playoff berth.
+The Redskins finished first in the NFC East with a 9–7 record and clinched a playoff berth.
 On January 10, 2016, Smith appeared in his first career playoff game and recorded three combined tackles, a sack, and earned the first safety during a 35–18 loss against the Green Bay Packers in the NFC Wildcard Game.